Ophthalmology: Specialized tests

 Optical coherence tomography (OCT) is a medical technological platform used to assess ocular structures.
-The information is then used by physicians to assess staging of pathological processes and confirm clinical diagnoses.
+Physicians then use the information to assess the staging of pathological processes and confirm clinical diagnoses.
 Subsequent OCT scans are used to assess the efficacy of managing diabetic retinopathy, age-related macular degeneration, and glaucoma.

-Optical coherence tomography angiography (OCTA) and Fluorescein angiography to visualize the vascular networks of the retina and choroid.
+Optical coherence tomography angiography (OCTA) and fluorescein angiography to visualize the vascular networks of the retina and choroid.

 Electroretinography (ERG) measures the electrical responses of various cell types in the retina, including the photoreceptors (rods and cones), inner retinal cells (bipolar and amacrine cells), and the ganglion cells.

 Electrooculography (EOG) is a technique for measuring the corneo-retinal standing potential that exists between the front and the back of the human eye.
 The resulting signal is called the electrooculogram.
 Primary applications are in ophthalmological diagnosis and in recording eye movements.

 Visual field testing to detect dysfunction in central and peripheral vision which may be caused by various medical conditions such as glaucoma, stroke, pituitary disease, brain tumours or other neurological deficits.

 Corneal topography is a non-invasive medical imaging technique for mapping the anterior curvature of the cornea, the outer structure of the eye.

 Ultrasonography of the eyes may be performed by an ophthalmologist.

 Ophthalmic surgery

 Eye surgery, also known as ocular surgery, is surgery performed on the eye or its adnexa by an ophthalmologist.
-The eye is a fragile organ, and requires extreme care before, during, and after a surgical procedure.
+The eye is a fragile organ and requires extreme care before, during, and after a surgical procedure.
 An eye surgeon is responsible for selecting the appropriate surgical procedure for the patient and for taking the necessary safety precautions.